scale-it/algo-builder/docs/guide/README.md

 1. Add deployment scripts in `scripts` directory.
 1. Run `yarn run algob deploy` to compile and deploy everything (all scripts nested directly in /scripts).
 1. Run `yarn run algob run scriptPath/scriptName` to run a script.
+    You can add JSON string as the last argument to the CLI `run` or `deploy` command.
+It will represent arguments provided to the script.
+For example, if we want to provide 2 arguments: `arg1: number` and `arg2: string`, then use the invoke the CLI with: `yarn run algob run scriptPath/scriptName '{"arg1": 1, "arg2": "some string"}'`
 1. To run `algob` on different network (by default the `default` network is used) use

         yarn run algob --network <other_network_name>  <command>